Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 ### Validating configuration file

-The CI Integrations tool provides functionality to validate the configuration files to ensure that all fields of the configuration file are correct .
+The CI Integrations tool provides functionality to validate the configuration files to ensure that all fields of the configuration file are correct.
 In order to do that, use the `validate` command of the CI Integrations tool.
 Consider the following example that demonstrates how to use the `validate` command:

 ``` bash
 ci_integrations validate --config-file="path/to/config_file.yaml"
 ```

 _**Note**: The configuration file validation is an optional step.
-You can use the `sync` command without the configuration file validation._
+You can use the `sync` command without the configuration file validation, however, the `sync` command does not provide the detailed failure reasons, so it would be hard to figure out what went wrong._

 #### Validate command output